 Ruše Latin School

-The sixth-grade Latin school was founded in 1645 on the initiative of a local vicar, Juri Kozina.
-The school was of inestimable importance for the place, because Ruše was a cultural and educational centre far and wide during its operation until 1758.
-Descendants of well-known noble families (Attems, Herberstein, Tattenbach, Thurn, etc.) were educated there.
+The six-grade Latin school was founded in 1645 at the initiative of local vicar Jurij Kozina.
+The school was of invaluable importance to the area, as Ruše, during its operation until 1758, was a cultural and educational center for the region.
+Descendants of notable noble families (Attems, Herberstein, Tattenbach, Thurn, and others) were educated there.

 In 113 years, 6,600 students attended the school, including more than 300 locals.
 The school experienced a special boom during the directorship of a local priest, Luka Jamnik.
 Thanks to him, theatre plays took place in the area in front of the church on "Ruška Nedelja", a holiday of the Ruše parish, at the beginning of September, which marks the beginning of the rich cultural development of Ruše.